mariaciceri/takecare_inventory/TESTING.md

     + Safari:
     ![Page working on safari gif](/docs/images/safari.gif)

 ## Responsiveness

-+ The page is responsive and works well for both small and large screens.
++ The app is responsive and works well for both small and large screens.

 ![Page responsiveness gif](/docs/images/responsiveness.gif)

 ## Manual Testing
 + Manual testing was performed to ensure that the application behaves as expected in real-world usage.
 Each feature was tested by manually interacting with the interface, verifying functionality, and identifying any issues.
+These tests ensure that the User Stories are fully implemented and functioning as intended.

 ### Users pages
 | Page | Action | Result |
 | --- | --- | --- |
 | Home | Click on login button on navbar | Takes user to the page to login. |